0x00002a/ltexa/README.md

 ## Installation

+Prebuild binaries for x86_64 windows, mac, and linux _should_ all be available under each release.
+If for any reason it is not, or you wish to build the source for any reason, read on.

+### Building from source

-Currently this project can only be built from source.
-It requires the Haskell tool `stack` to be installed and an internet connection.
+This requires the Haskell tool `stack` to be installed and an internet connection.
 Once you have both of these it is as simple as:

 ```bash
 cd <path to clone of repo> && stack install
 ```

+You should now have a `ltxa` binary at the location of `stack path --local-bin` (`~/.local/bin` and equivalents by default).

 ## Usage